albert752/TCGI-Practice-Memos/P5/README.md

 ## Exercise 4
 Now with manual allocation, we can see taht Alice is getting the `@IP` configurd in the `DNS`.
-There is no `DNS` resolution of the name, I suspect it has been store on Joker's machine but I don't know where.
+There is a `DNS` resolution of the name prior to the `DHCP-IFFER`.
 The is still a lease time because no other specific parameter has been setup on the `DHCP` only for Alice.